 Research by Maretta Fawcett and Jacqueline Arundel

 Walter Woodhead was a local artist and when he died in 1946 he bequeathed many of his own pictures to the Collection.
-Lytham St Annes Borough Council records of 30 September 1946 do not indicate how many there were, but current records shown 23 pictures, including oils, watercolours and drawings.
+Lytham St Annes Borough Council records of 30 September 1946 do not indicate how many there were, but current records shown 22 pictures, both oils and watercolours, plus a sketchbook containing 34 drawings.

 Woodhead was born on 23 April 1866 in Bradford, Yorkshire.
 His father Thomas Woodhead, born 1830, was the High Bailiff, Bradford County Court and his mother was Elizabeth Reid Lunn, born 1842, They married in 1865 in Wakefield and Walter was the eldest of 10 children.
 They lived at Wells Road, Ilkley with two servants.
 In 1891 Walter lived in Wharfedale, Yorkshire; sometime in the following years he was working as a book illustrator in Ilkley.

 After his father's death Walter, then aged 44, moved to Lytham with his mother and two sisters.
 Walter was a divinity student, with private means, living at 35 Oxford Road, St Annes on Sea; later he lived in Bromley Road and Albany Road.
 Woodhead, along with Walter Eastwood (1867-1943) and Harold Partington (1852-1928) was a founder member of the Lytham St Annes Art Society.
 He was also a well-respected member of St Annes Parish Church.
 His grave is located in a prominent position close to the main door of the church.